Irving Klaw: Final years

 After the Senate hearings and the ensuing legal difficulties with state authorities, Klaw was barred from continuing his business in New York.
 Shortly thereafter he moved his Nutrix Publishing Company, along with the associated Satellite Publications (Stanley Malkin & Pat Martini), to an office building in Jersey City, New Jersey.
 Both companies sold similar fetish-oriented photos and magazines.

 To further avoid prosecution, Klaw's Nutrix publishing imprint was restricted to a mail-order-only business.
 For several years he published a number of small illustrated bondage/fetish photo-booklets.
 Titles such as Girl Psycho Handled with Restraint (1960), which includes old photos of Bettie Page, Girls Punishment at School of Discipline (1962), Tortured Models in the Wax Exhibit (1962), and Paddled Severely During Sorority Initiation (1963) are typical examples.
 Eventually he sold this business to Ed Mishkin, who changed the company name from Nutrix to Mutrix, adding the first initial of his last name.

 Klaw relocated to Florida where he briefly returned to filmmaking in 1963, producing two films: Larry Wolk's Intimate Diary of an Artist's Model and Nature's Sweethearts, co-directing the latter.
 Photographer Bunny Yeager worked closely with him during this period.
 She had multiple duties on these films, including casting, writing dialog, etc. Unlike his previous movies, both pictures were exploitation "nudie cuties" that featured a number of topless women.
 Irving continued to photograph bondage in Miami as well, with models like Maria Stinger.

+In 1963, Robert F. Kennedy led the campaign to convict Klaw and his brother-in-law, Jack Kramer, of conspiracy to send pornographic materials through the U.S. mail.

-Irving Klaw died on September 3, 1966, from complications of untreated appendicitis.
+Irving Klaw died on September 3, 1966 from complications of untreated appendicitis.
 He was survived by two sons, Arthur and Jeffrey.
 His nephew Ira Kramer, son of Paula and Jack Kramer, took over the family business, Movie Star News, which was located on 18th Street but closed in 2012, and relocated to Las Vegas, Nevada.

 Klaw was portrayed by Dukey Flyswatter in the 2004 biographical film Bettie Page: Dark Angel and by Chris Bauer in the 2005 film The Notorious Bettie Page.

-Klaw was mentioned in Archer, Season 11, Episode 4, Robot Factory.